-a.
+- a.
 What designated and informal recreational opportunities are in the immediate vicinity?

-There are no recreational opportunities in the immediate vicinity.

-- b.
+Penny Playground and Chehalis Recreational Park exist less than a mile down the road. - b.
 Would the proposed project displace any existing recreational uses?
 If so, describe.
-No. - c.
-Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any:
+No existing recreational uses will be displaced. - Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: None proposed.